Home » Recipes » Course » Dips » EASY Loaded Bread Dipping Oil

 • Parmesan.
 Everything is better with a little parmesan in my opinion!
 Try to use a block and grate it finely yourself for the best texture.
 You could skip this if you want to make the dip vegan.

 • Herbs.
-I’m using fresh rosemary and thyme leaves, but you could use basil, flat-leaf parsley, oregano, marjoram or coriander.
+I’m using fresh rosemary and sage leaves, but you could use basil, flat-leaf parsley, oregano or thyme.
 You could also swap the fresh herbs for dried ones.

 How to make it